daostack/arc/docs/ref/VotingMachines/QuorumVote.md

 **nonpayable**

-execute check if the proposal has been decided, and if so, execute the proposal
+check if the proposal has been decided, and if so, execute the proposal

 *Inputs:*
 1. **_proposalId** *of type bytes32* - the id of the proposal

 *Returns:*
-bool true - the proposal has been executed             false - otherwise.
+*Nothing*

 ### *function* setParameters